psong1/tech-freeze/README.md

 Click the repository link below.
 Download the zip file and copy it to a directory of your choice or clone to a directory of your choice using your terminal.
 Open the file in VS Code then open the terminal and make sure you’re in the root directory 'TECH-FREEZE'.
 After installation is complete, run the following code: ‘node inex.js’ in the terminal.
 You’ll now be ready to run the app!

+Here is the like to our deployed application: [Tech Freeze Link](https://stormy-peak-28110.herokuapp.com/ )

 [Repository](https://github.com/psong1/tech-freeze)

 ## Usage